erdoukki/lede-insomnia/docs/create-from-scratch.md

 * Utilities
   * database
-    * mariadb
+    * mariadb - by v10 selects automatically all
-      * mariadb-client
-      * mariadb-client-extra
-      * mariadb-server
-        * ENTER
-          *  Mariadb server lite - UNCHECK

   * mc - select then enter
     * Configuration